Rudge Sisters

 The sisters were primarily dancers, but later developed their singing talents, working variously in pantomime; variety and music hall; Victorian burlesque, often at the Gaiety Theatre, Alexandra Theatre and Daly's Theatre, London, in the 1880s and 90s; and Edwardian musical comedy.

 Letty Lind became a famous skirt dancer and musical comedy star.
-Millie Hylton worked in the theatre and the music halls, eventually making a career in variety as a male impersonator and was the mother of actress Millie Sim (b.
-1895).
-Adelaide Astor, a West End actress, and her husband George Grossmith Jr. had three children, Ena Sylvia Victoria (1896–1944), who became a stage and film actress; George (1906–c.2000), who became a theatrical manager; and Rosa Mary (1907–1988).
+Millie Hylton worked in the theatre and the music halls, eventually making a career in variety as a male impersonator and was the mother of actress Millie Sim (born 1895).
+Adelaide Astor, a West End actress, and her husband George Grossmith Jr. had three children, Ena Sylvia Victoria (1896–1944), who became a stage and film actress; George (1906–c.
+2000), who became a theatrical manager; and Rosa Mary (1907–1988).
 Lydia Flopp appeared in pantomime.
 Fanny Dango worked in theatre in London and then had a long and successful career in Australia.
 While touring Australia, she made an astute property purchase, married a wealthy sheep farmer and settled there.